After restoring a nice old 1938 Sparton Model 1568 console radio,

 This one just finished in October 2009.
-It uses a vintage power transformer and vintage single ended Zenith OT-1 audio output transformers.
+It uses a vintage power transformer and vintage single ended Zenith OT-1 audio output transformers, not audiophile quality but sound pretty good.
 The rectifier is a 5Y3G, the preamp/drivers are 12AX7's and the output tubes are 6V6G's.
 I found a pair of vintage Zenith 6V6G tall tubes that give the amp a more classic appearance than the short 6V6GT style tubes.

 Front view.
 The power switch is on the right and the RCA input jacks are on the left.

 Rear view.
-The wood is wolid walnut with lacquer finish and the 2 end pieces are held together with the 2 walnut dowels.
+The wood is solid walnut with lacquer finish and the 2 end pieces are held together with the 2 walnut dowels.

 Below are some photos of a second amp that I

-transformer for the 2A3's since the old power transformer did not have
+for the 2A3's since the old power transformer did not have a 2.5

 components, it was called the 2001 version of the 2A3 stereo